AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

   * Close browser
   * Lock screen
 * The URL changes, which results in a modified relevant URL.
-* An asset views exceeds the batch limit of 32.
+* Asset views recorded and ready to be sent exceed the number of 32.

 ## Schemas